Our ground beef and broccoli recipe preserves all the goodness of the famous Asian beef stir-fry but with a twist in the ingredients.

 Ground Beef Taco Recipe: A filling made with well-seasoned tender beef, caramelized onion, and grated cheese is the secret for a classic mouthwatering taco.

-Prep the sauce: In a small bowl, combine 2 tsp brown sugar, 1 tsp sesame oil, 1 tsp sriracha, 1/2 tbsp cornstarch, 2 fl oz water, 1/2 tsp ground pepper, 2 1/2 tbsp soy sauce, and 1 tsp oyster sauce.
+Prep the sauce: In a small bowl, combine 2 tsp brown sugar, 1 tsp sesame oil, 2 tsp rice vinegar, 1 tsp sriracha, 1/2 tbsp cornstarch, 2 fl oz water, 1/2 tsp ground pepper, 2 1/2 tbsp soy sauce, and 1 tsp oyster sauce.
 Whisk until well combined and set aside.

 Set a large skillet over medium-high heat.
 Add 8 oz broccoli and 1 tbsp butter and cook for 3 minutes or until no longer pink.
 Stir occasionally as the meat is cooked.
 Transfer the veggie to a bowl and set aside.